Official-Codaisseur-Graduate/gitgud-server/README.md

 ## Next steps for the students continuing this project
 * Improve naming in the server directory (files, functions and variables), so structure is more understandable
-* Schema.ts file can be splitted into two files one only defining type and other with resolver
+* Schema.ts file can be splitted into two files, one only defining type and other with resolver

 ## Running the app locally
 Clone app from Official-Codaisseur-Graduate/gitgud-server (git@github.com:Official-Codaisseur-Graduate/gitgud-server.git)